 His block-shedding, pursuit, and tackling ratings are all over 85 and he’s got elite awareness to boot.
 If you struggle to stop the run, he is the guy to take.

 Breece Hall, Running Back

 Everybody needs a good running back, but in Madden Ultimate Team it can sometimes be tough to decide between a speedy elusive runner or a hard-hitting power runner.
 With the Breece Hall Rookie Premiere card, you don’t need to decide.

 Much like he was in college, Breece Hall in MUT is an absolute beast who can not only outrun defenders with 85 speed but can also run through defenders with a 79 broken tackle rating and 84 stiff arm, Breece Hall can do it all!

 I normally don’t prioritize elite-level offensive linemen, but for Johnson, I’ll make an exception.
 The young Charger has dominant ratings and the versatility to line up anywhere on your offensive line.

 Johnson played for Boston College before getting picked 17th overall in the draft, and he should follow in the footsteps of other Boston College linemen with a nice career.

-Madden is thinking better than just a ‘nice’ career, though, they project him being a top linemen in the league before too long based on his monster ratings.
+Madden is thinking better than just a ‘nice’ career, though, they project him being a top lineman in the league before too long based on his monster ratings.

 Desmond Ridder, Quarterback

-Ridder was a 3rd round pick, but was thought of as a potential 1st round player for most of the draft process, so it is no surprise why the Madden ratings adjuster gave him such good numbers.
+Ridder was a 3rd round pick but was thought of as a potential 1st round player for most of the draft process, so it is no surprise that the Madden ratings adjuster gave him such good numbers.